Skip to main content

 When associating Eptura Engage resources with Exchange rooms or equipment mailboxes, the resolution of conflicts in recurring bookings is best managed automatically by Eptura Engage, which uses its well-established 'Smart healing' technology to manage the conflict.
 To do so, you must ensure that Microsoft Exchange prevents the Exchange room from accepting conflicts for single-day bookings, and that an entire recurring series is accepted even when there are conflicting instances.

-Set the following parameters using the Set-CalendarProcessing cmdlet in PowerShell:
+To achieve this, set the following parameters using the Set-CalendarProcessing cmdlet in PowerShell:

 AllowConflicts set to False.